Last Updated on November 24, 2022

 - Fully customizable in terms of backtesting and trading.

-- Pretty cheap, about 450 USD for a lifetime license, albeit upgrades only possible during the first 24 months after purchase.
+- Pretty cheap, about 450 USD for a lifetime license, albeit upgrades are only possible during the first 24 months after purchase.
 However, most traders only use a fraction of the possibilities, and one license should last for a decade or two.

 - Amibroker can connect to different brokers via a plugin.
 I use Interactive Brokers.
 If you have programming skills, you can program a bridge yourself to your trading platform.